genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 ];
 ```

-When using `ColDef` objects, it's up to you to decide the approach (array of definitions + repeat or one by one; there's no right or wrong here, as the goal is flexibility):
+When using `ColDef` objects, it's up to you to decide the approach.
+You can wheter use the directive **repeat** to iteract an array of definitions, or you can create one column by one.

 ```html title="Using the ColDef array of objects with an extra single object"
 <foundation-grid-pro>